planetscale/vitess-releases/README.md

 At the end of the build script there are instructions to rsync the packages to your local machine.
-Please note with this script the `vitess-release-roster.md` will AUTOMATICALLY be updated for you.
+Please note with this script the `vitess-release-roster.md` will automatically be updated for you.
 The only thing left to do here, is to rsync the packages locally then upload them as a new release in Github.